-If a Complainant discloses an incident to the Title IX Coordinator or a Responsible Employee, but requests that their name not be used, that the institution not pursue an investigation, or that no disciplinary action be taken, UAT must weigh the request against its obligation to provide a safe, non-discriminatory environment.
+If a Complainant discloses an incident to the Title IX Coordinator or a Mandatory Reporter, but requests that their name not be used, that the institution not pursue an investigation, or that no disciplinary action be taken, UAT must weigh the request against its obligation to provide a safe, non-discriminatory environment.
 The Title IX Coordinator will weigh the request for confidentiality against factors including, but not limited to:

-- > the seriousness of the misconduct; - > circumstances that suggest there is a significant risk that the accused will commit further acts of Sexual Misconduct; - > whether UAT can undertake any action without the participation of the Complainant; - > the existence of independent evidence; - > the extent of prior remedial methods taken with the Respondent; and - > any legal obligation to proceed based on the nature of the conduct, whether there was a weapon involved, and the age of a student victim.
+- (1) the seriousness of the misconduct: - (2) circumstances that suggest there is a significant risk that the accused will commit further acts of sex discrimination; - (3) whether UAT can undertake any action without the participation of the Complainant; - (4) the existence of independent evidence; - (5) the extent of prior remedial methods taken with the Respondent; and - (6) any legal obligation to proceed based on the nature of the conduct, whether there was a weapon involved, and the age of a student victim.